University of Oregon Health Center Mission:

 Tobacco Cessation for UO students:

-- Free nicotine replacement therapy for six weeks following a one on one meeting with one of our Peer Health Interns.
+- Free nicotine replacement therapy for six weeks following a one on one meeting with our Health Promotion Specialist.

 - Meet with a physician for a health screening and prescription medications.